Government of Canada / Gouvernement du Canada

 • (2) A renewal fee of $600 must be paid before a licence is renewed.

-• (3) A renewal fee must be refunded if, prior to the 15th day of February preceding the day on which the licence will expire, the customs broker withdraws the request for renewal by notice in writing to the chief officer of customs.
+• (3) A renewal fee must be refunded if, before the 15th day of February preceding the day on which the licence will expire, the customs broker withdraws the request for renewal by written notice.

 Duration